How to become a validator

 ]}

-Without the hash onion, a validator won’t be able to receive any rewards for generating new blocks, although the blocks would still be valid in that case.
-To not miss any rewards, it is of high interest for a validator to set the hash onion, before enabling block generation on the node.
+If the hash onion is absent, a validator will be unable to receive rewards for block generation, even though the blocks would remain valid in such a scenario.
+In order to ensure that no rewards are missed, it is crucial for a validator to set the hash onion before enabling block generation on the node.

 To verify that the hash onion was set correctly, Get the hash onion back from the node.

-To get the hash onion seed of a validator, request the random_getHashOnionSeeds
+To get the hash onion seed, request the random_getHashOnionSeeds endpoint.

 lisk-core endpoint:invoke random_getHashOnionSeeds --pretty